tracel-ai/burn/burn-book/src/advanced/backend-extension/custom-cubecl-kernel.md

-won't delve into the details of the `cube` macro, but if you're interested to learn more, please see [`cubecl` Book](https://github.com/tracel-ai/cubecl/tree/f5b63076a01a5c03ea9ed20799d3eeaf776b45da/cubecl-book). the The actual matmul, add and relu computations are found at the end, after an extensive prelude that serves to correctly map each thread to the data it is responsible for, with support for batches.
+won't delve into the details of the `cube` macro, but if you're interested to learn more, please see [`cubecl` Book](https://github.com/tracel-ai/cubecl/tree/f5b63076a01a5c03ea9ed20799d3eeaf776b45da/cubecl-book). the The actual matmul, add and relu computations are found at the end, after an extensive prelude that serves to correctly map each compute unit to the data it is responsible for, with support for batches.

 ```rust, ignore